keptn-contrib/artifacthub/helm/0.1.0/README.md

 ### Step 2: Make sure your project is set up properly with the right tasks.

-While technically not part of the installation instructions, it is worthwhile to mention the coupling between Keptn's shipyard file, and the respective Cloud Event Types configured for Job Executor.
+While technically not part of the installation instructions, it is worthwhile to mention the coupling between the Keptn shipyard file, and the respective Cloud Event Types configured for Job Executor.

-In example, you should have a monitoring provider (e.g,.
-Prometheus) configured already for `evaluation` tasks.
-In addition, for best results, your shipyard should contain at least one, better two stages, a `delivery` sequence, a `rollback` sequence, and a `remediation` sequence.
+In example, you should already have a monitoring provider (e.g,.
+Prometheus) configured for `evaluation` tasks.
+In addition, for best results, your shipyard should contain one or more stages with a `delivery` sequence, a `rollback` sequence, and a `remediation` sequence.

 Example:
 ```yaml